Bernat-Jorda-Carbonell/TDA_projects/Bachelors_Thesis/README.md

+For my Bachelor's thesis I did the project An introduction to Topological Data Analysis and its computational applications.
+It is a theoretical introduction and a review of multiple packages.
+The main document is TFG_Bernat (which means Bachelor's Thesis in spanish). the document "presentació" is the slides I used to expose the project.

+##Abstract:

 Topological Data Analysis (TDA) is a new and promising field that uses advanced con- cepts in algebraic topology to extract topological and geometric information about data sets.
 It is especially useful on really high-dimensional datasets where classic data